Revised September 26, 2019

 ARTICLE II — OBJECTIVES AND MISSION

-- To encourage active participation by local and regional businesses, professionals, and organizations and by Glocester citizens in all things related to Glocester business, professional, and organization development;
+regional businesses, organizations, and persons and by Glocester citizens in all things related to Glocester business and organization development;

 ARTICLE III — MEMBERSHIP